 We all know that wiser decisions lead to a more successful and lower-stress life.
 When you make effective decisions, your life is more enjoyable and satisfying.

-Sometimes it’s better reflecting a bit longer and choosing a better way to go about things, before you set off.
+Sometimes it’s better to reflect a bit longer and choosing a better way to go about things before you set off.

 Let’s look at how.

 Master the art of decision-making and enhance the quality of your life by following this proven process:

 What is the end result that you’re hoping for?

 To maximise your income?
 Strengthen your relationship?
 Minimise the financial or emotional cost?
 Advance your career?